Fact: There are no public assistance programs in the United States that provide or subsidize diapers for low income families.

 Over the years a few foundations have cropped up to provide or lend cloth diapers to qualified families.
 Many are locally based and only serve the families around them, and others are national.

 This is just a look at a few organizations I am aware of.
-Updated September 2013 to include an interactive map of active cloth diaper banks (end of post).
+Updated December 2014 to remove inactive listings and add more.[box]Giving Diapers, Giving Hope– Nationwide

 Operated by the cloth diaper store Jillian’s Drawers, this diaper bank relies on local donations and provides low income families with cloth diapers.
 From the little information available it seems you can walk into the store with your WIC card and leave with a stash of 18 cloth diapers.
 This is for local families in Central New York.

 [box]Help a Mother Out– Various Chapters in the US

 “Help A Mother Out (HAMO for short) was formed in the spring of 2009 in reaction to media reports about the economic crisis’s effect on young children, families, and mothers, in particular the growing numbers of homeless children and families in California.
 Reaching out to San Francisco Bay Area shelters, co-founders Lisa Truong and Rachel Fudge learned that the number-one need was not baby blankets, clothing, or even food but diapers—which are not covered under social-safety net programs like WIC or food stamps.
 So they decided to organize a Mother’s Day diapers-and-wipes donation drive to benefit a dozen agencies serving low-income and homeless families throughout California.”
 Read more on their website